RafaelVidaurre/angular-permission/README.md

 **Important!** Remember to always return _route's state_.
 Otherwise errors will thrown from either Permission or UI-Router library.

-or object with map of permissions:
+or object with map of permissions/roles:
 ```javascript
 $stateProvider
   .state('agenda', {